-A number of graduate students from other University departments, whose academic work and research is linked to criminology, are affiliated with the Centre as Junior Fellows.
+Graduate students from UofT and other University departments, whose academic work and research is linked to criminology, can apply to be appointed as Junior Fellows.
 To date Junior Fellows have come from Anthropology, Education, History, Law, Philosophy, Political Science, Psychology, Social Work, and Sociology.